AmadeusITGroup/HttpSessionReplacer/README.md

 * For details about installing the library see [docs/Usage.md](docs/Usage.md)
 * For information about building this project see [docs/BUILD.md](docs/BUILD.md).
+* For information about using session encryption see [doc/ENCRYPTION.md](doc/ENCRYPTION.md).

 ## HTTP Servlet support